-On July 3, 2019, the Company acquired IAM pursuant to a courtapproved plan of arrangement under the OBCA (the "IAM Transaction").
+On July 3, 2019, the Company acquired IAM pursuant to a court-approved plan of arrangement under the OBCA (the "IAM Transaction").

 The consideration for the IAM Transaction totaled approximately \$74 million, representing total IAM enterprise value of \$64 million and \$10 million of adjusted cash on hand as at closing.
 The consideration paid by Fiera Capital to IAM shareholders consisted of approximately \$55.5 million in cash and \$18.5 million in Class A Subordinate Voting Shares.
 A total of 1,614,297 Class A Subordinate Voting Shares were issued at a price of \$11.4594 per share, determined using the volume-weighted average trading price of the Class A Subordinate Voting Shares on the Toronto Stock Exchange (the "TSX") over the five trading days ending on June 28, 2019.

-In addition, IAM shareholders received contingent consideration in the form of one Contingent Value Right ("CVR") for each IAM share held.
-The CVRs represent the contingent right of their holders to receive a pro rata portion of the aggregate cash payments from Fiera Capital which are based on the incentive fees (net of any applicable employee bonuses, as well as certain taxes and expenses) (the "Net Incentive Fees") to be received by IAM affiliates (which affiliates are now Fiera Capital affiliates) in connection with the management of two real estate funds, one of which is currently scheduled to mature in 2021 and the other one in 2024.
-A first payment to CVR holders was made on July 20, 2020 with respect to one of these funds.
+In addition, IAM shareholders received contingent consideration in the form of one Contingent Value Right (the "CVR") for each IAM share held.
+The CVRs represent the contingent right of their holders to receive a pro rata portion of the aggregate cash payments from Fiera Capital which are based on the incentive fees (net of any applicable employee bonuses, as well as certain taxes and expenses) (the "Net Incentive Fees") to be received by IAM affiliates (which affiliates are now Fiera Capital affiliates) in connection with the management of two real estate funds, one of which matured in 2021 and the other one of which is currently scheduled to mature in 2024.
+Payments to CVR holders were made on July 20, 2020 and January 31, 2022 with respect to one of these funds.
 Any additional amount that may become payable to CVR holders at a future date is uncertain and will depend on a number of factors, including the fair market value of the underlying real estate at the time any Net Incentive Fee is calculated.
 It is not possible to estimate what additional payment, if any, may be made on the CVRs and it is possible that no additional payment will be made on the CVRs.

-IAM's private debt investment activities and team were integrated with Fiera Private Debt Inc. (formerly Fiera Private Lending Inc.), an indirect wholly-owned subsidiary of Fiera Capital and IAM's industrial real estate activities and team was integrated with Fiera Real Estate (formerly Fiera Properties), an indirect wholly-owned subsidiary of the Company.
+IAM's private debt investment activities and team were integrated with Fiera Private Debt Inc. (formerly Fiera Private Lending Inc.), an indirect wholly-owned subsidiary of Fiera Capital and IAM's industrial real estate activities and team were integrated with Fiera Real Estate (formerly Fiera Properties), an indirect wholly-owned subsidiary of the Company.

-On July 3, 2019, both Fiera Private Lending Inc. and Fiera Properties Limited changed their corporate names to Fiera Private Debt Inc. and Fiera Real Estate Investments Limited, respectively.
+On July 3, 2019, both Fiera Private Lending Inc. and Fiera Properties Limited changed their names to "Fiera Private Debt Inc." and "Fiera Real Estate Investments Limited", respectively.